 Other possible causes of urinary symptoms

-Conditions that can lead to symptoms similar to those caused by enlarged prostate include:
+Some other health problems can lead to symptoms that are like those caused by enlarged prostate.
+These include:

-- Scarring in the bladder neck as a result of previous surgery
+- Scarring in the bladder neck due to past surgery.

 When to see a doctor

-The prostate gland is located beneath your bladder.
-The tube that transports urine from the bladder out of your penis (urethra) passes through the center of the prostate.
-When the prostate enlarges, it begins to block urine flow.
+The prostate gland is located beneath the bladder.
+The tube that moves urine from the bladder out of the penis is called the urethra.
+This tube passes through the center of the prostate.
+When the prostate gets bigger, it starts to block urine flow.

-It isn't entirely clear what causes the prostate to enlarge.
-However, it might be due to changes in the balance of sex hormones as men grow older.
+It isn't clear what causes the prostate to get bigger.
+It might be due to changes in the balance of sex hormones as you grow older.

 - Diabetes and heart disease.
-Studies show that diabetes, as well as heart disease and use of beta blockers, might increase the risk of BPH.
+Studies show that diabetes might raise the risk of BPH.
+So might heart disease.

 - Lifestyle.
-Obesity increases the risk of BPH, while exercise can lower your risk.
+Obesity raises the risk of BPH.
+Exercise can help lower the risk.